mff-uk/dataspecer/content/en/docs/projects/api.md

 As one can see, Pic 3.2.2 represents the operation for creating tourist destinations.
-Since tourist destination is the main data structure and this operation is intended for it the association switch is off.
+Since tourist destination is the main data structure and this operation is intended for it, the association switch is off.
 However, since the operation represents collection manipulation -- in particular adding a resource (in this case tourist destination) to a collection (collection of tourist destinations) the collection switch ("Manipulate a collection") is on.
 Next the operation name is provided and operation type is chosen.
-Please note that, if manipulate a collection is marked on the user gets two options in the operation type select.
+Please note that, if manipulate a collection is marked on, the user gets two options in the operation type select.
 These options are GET and POST.
 In this context, GET means retrieving collection of resources while post represents create a resource and adding it to a collection.
 If the user has collection